 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be a difficult conversation, as it involves balancing what you consider your worth and what an employer thinks they’re able to afford.
-But, if it’s done correctly it could be an enjoyable experience for both sides that results in a higher pay for the employee and greater engagement of the employee in their job.
-Here’s how you can negotiate your salary with confidence.
+Negotiating your salary is difficult to talk about, because it is about balancing what you consider your worth and what your employer believes they’ll be able to afford.
+However, if done correctly it can result in a positive experience for both sides that results in a better salary for the employee as well as greater satisfaction for the employees in their work.
+Here’s how you can bargain your salary in confidence.

-- Before you make a salary offer make sure you research market rates as well as industry standards to ensure the salary you request is reasonable.
+- Before you make a salary offer make sure you research market rates as well as industry standards to make sure that your salary request is realistic.

-- Collect information through networking with colleagues, using online resources like LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+- Get information from the networking of colleagues, using online tools like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-- During the negotiation, you must be assertive and confident, yet flexible and open.
-Bring out tangible results you’ve achieved in your previous roles.
+- During negotiations, be confident and articulate but also flexible and open-minded.
+Bring out tangible results you have achieved in previous roles.

 Do your research

-Before you enter any pay negotiation, it’s crucial to conduct a thorough investigation of market rates and industry standards to make sure that your salary proposal is realistic.
-Factors that might impact the amount you are offered could be levels of experience level, company size and geographical location. (?).
-One way to gather information is to make connections with your colleagues or those in your chosen job field.
+Before entering into any salary negotiation, you need to do thorough research on current market rates and industry standards to make sure that your salary proposal is reasonable.
+Factors that might impact this could include levels of experience degree, size of the company and geographical location. (?).
+One great way to gather information is to make connections with colleagues or others in your chosen field of work.

 Research Online

-Utilizing online sources, like [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https: //www. linkedin. http://www.linkedin.com/salary) and [GlassdoorGlassdoor (https: //www. glassdoor. com/Salaries/index. htm) You can find a more comprehensive information about the benchmarking range of salaries businesses pay for the same job.
-This gives you an idea about current market prices and also other elements that are related to the position.
+With the help of online sources, like [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https http://www. linkedin. http://www.linkedin.com/salary) and [GlassdoorGlassdoor (https: //www. glassdoor. com/Salaries/index. htm) you can get more comprehensive information about the range of benchmarking salaries that companies offer for the exact role which will gives you an idea of the current market rate plus few other aspects related to the job.

-The time spent in preparing for a negotiation is always time well spent.
-You’ll feel more confident in giving your argument if you have a clear set of talking points outlined prior to the time.
+Time spent preparing for any negotiation is always well spent.
+You’ll feel more confident in the presentation of your case if have a set of talking points outlined ahead of time.

-Here are some instances of items you may want to consider to include in your salary negotiation:
+Here are some examples of items you might want to think about including in your salary negotiation:

 - Experience gained through years of relevant work